Plan what do to in L.A. with these 20 great places to visit

 Stay out late at the city’s best club nights.

 Who invented the juicy beefy French dip sandwich?
 Where’s the best place to eat one?
 The answer may well be Philippe the Original.
 It’s been in business since 1908 and certainly claims to have whipped up the dip (but it’s not the only one; see Cole’s).
 Savvy customers opt for the traditional lamb or lighter turkey filling, and then ask the server to double-dip the bread in meaty juice, before adding a splash of house mustard.
 The wines served by the glass aren’t bad either, but the sandwich is king.

 Satisfy your wallet and your stomach with the best cheap eats.

-If you're in Los Angeles's to take in as much culture as possible, you'll be spoilt for choice at the city's three-in-one attraction Huntington Library, Art Collections and Botanical Gardens.
+If you’re in Los Angeles to take in as much culture as possible, you’ll be spoilt for choice at the city’s three-in-one attraction Huntington Library, Art Collections and Botanical Gardens.
 It’s an ingenious multi-purpose venue, which is home to an art gallery, a substantially stocked library and elaborate botanical gardens.
-The hilly Japanese garden and cacti-filled Desert garden are among the favourites.
+The hilly Japanese garden and cacti-filled desert garden are among the favorites.
 Take a whole day out to explore this fabulous Pasadena-adjacent place.